VibhanshuBhardwaj/tetris/readme.md

-Install and go to Controller.elm in your browser to play a MVP of QUATris.
+Install and go to Game.elm in your browser to play a MVP of QUATris.
 Tetris game written in Elm because I was bored of React